 “Watching him, listening to students talk about him, observing the way faculty colleagues respected him, I learned much about the craft of being a professor,” Blount said.
 “And I deeply appreciated the way that he made time to help me think about course preparation, student engagement, and scholarly publication.
 Pat was a significant mentor whose influence I, along with many others, count as instrumental to my growth as a teacher and an interpreter of the biblical text.
 Like those many others, I shall miss him greatly.
 And I will give great thanksgiving continuously that I had opportunity to be his colleague and his friend.”

-Together with Mary Ann, Pat was constantly engaged in the weekly worship and ministry of local churches — notably to ministries of music, to which he lent his strong voice.
+Together with Mary Ann, Pat was constantly engaged in the weekly worship and ministry of local churches — notably to ministries of music.

 Upon retirement, Pat and Mary Ann moved to Louisville to be close to Mary Ann’s mother, and then to Black Mountain/Montreat, North Carolina in 2012.
 Mary Ann preceded him in death.